 So, it's no wonder that the U.S. Securities and Exchange Commission data on SMBs hit by hackers shows a terrifying 60% of them go out of business within

 six months after the attack.
 Leveling the playing field against hackers when you're an SMB requires you to find ways to leverage the same IT security

 resources that a large enterprise can bring to bear—without paying enterprise prices.

 Amaxra has blogged in the past about how Microsoft Office 365 is a good choice for any-sized businesses to leverage the agility and security inherent with the cloud.
 We still recommend Office 365, of course, but our consultants who work with SMBs are finding that the Microsoft 365 Business solution provides entrepreneurs with a more comprehensive solution.
 Each of the SMBs for whom we have deployed Microsoft 365 all point to the same reason for their choice: Microsoft 365 delivers easy to manage enterprise-grade cybersecurity for all their employees for a surprisingly cost-effective price.

 Microsoft 365 Business is a service that bundles all your company's various Windows and Office software apps into a single per-user subscription.
 We first saw Microsoft 365 Business a little over a year ago, and were impressed by how its cloud-first platform enabled a no-hassle means for SMBs to configure, manage, and protect employee devices and data.

 We recommend Microsoft 365 for SMBs concerned about cybersecurity because of the simplicity it provides to an overworked and underfunded IT staff.
+The

-enables your organization to manage every device your employees use.
+your organization to manage every device your employees use.

 For SMBs, this is crucial for IT security.
 Let's look at how the Microsoft 365 admin center lets you control access to corporate data in the cloud in ways that were previously only available to large IT organizations.